build-on-aws/content/posts/amazon-bedrock-quick-start/index.md

     "I work in New York City.",
     # Color
     "What color do you like the most?",
-    "What is your favourite color?",
+    "What is your favorite color?",
 ]

 embeddings = BedrockEmbeddings()